cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 When writing game history sequences, we use "k" to define check, "b" for bet", "f" for fold, and "c" for call.
 So for Player 1 acting first with a K, the information set is "K".
 For Player 2 acting second with an A and facing a bet, the information set is "Ab".
 For Player 2 acting second with a A and facing a check, the information set is "Ak".
 For Player 1 with a K checking and facing a bet from Player 2, the information set is "Kkb".

-The shorthand version is to combine "k" and "f" into "p" for pass and to combine "b" and "c" into "b" for bet.
+The shorthand version in the case of Kuhn Poker is to combine "k" and "f" into "p" for pass and to combine "b" and "c" into "b" for bet.
 Pass indicates putting no money into the pot and bet indicates putting $1 into the pot.

 ### Writing Kuhn Poker in Normal Form